nkueng/travelblog/vancouver/van3.md

 ![](./imgs/van3/van3_17.jpg)
 My sanatorium for two days – far away from all trouble.

 With my batteries fully charged again, I took the bus to the other side of _Vancouver Island_.
 Once more I wanted to experience magical _Tofino_: this time by surfing only, though.
 For three straight days, I strapped my rental board onto a bike and rode to the closest beach.
 The weather showed itself in all possible forms, from calm and sunny days to wild storms that stirred up the sea.
 For my mornings and evenings in the hostel, I got to meet interesting folk from all around the world and suddenly found myself in conversations about _Degrowth_ and _David Foster Wallace_.
+What a treat!

 ![](./imgs/van3/van3_18.jpg)
 Happy doing what makes me happy these days.